buaazp/zimg/README.md

 [imagemagick](http://www.imagemagick.org/script/magick-wand.php): A software suite to create, edit, compose, or convert bitmap images.
 [memcached](https://github.com/memcached/memcached): A distributed memory object caching system.
 [lua](http://www.lua.org/): Lua is a lightweight multi-paradigm programming language designed as a scripting language with extensible semantics as a primary goal.
+[hiredis](https://github.com/redis/hiredis): Hiredis is a minimalistic C client library for the Redis database.
+[ssdb](https://github.com/ideawu/ssdb): SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, an alternative to Redis.

 ### Supplying:
 Receive and storage users' upload images.